 Automatic artifact rejection

-Automatic artifact rejection in FieldTrip is a sophisticated and complicated approach to artifact rejection, that without full understanding of all the steps involved will unavoidably lead to more harm than good.
+Automatic artifact rejection in FieldTrip is a sophisticated and complicated approach, that without full understanding of all steps involved will unavoidably lead to more harm than good.
 Only when you fully understand your data and the artifacts you will be dealing with, will you be able to set appropriate parameters for automatic artifact rejection.
-We therefore advise to first deal with artifacts manually, using either ft_databrowser or ft_rejectvisual.
-If what follows below is unclear at any point ask your colleagues or post a question on the mailing list.
+We therefore advise to first deal with artifacts visually or manually, using either ft_databrowser or ft_rejectvisual.
+If what follows below is unclear at any point, ask your colleagues or post a question on the mailing list.

-Before further analysis in any of the other tutorials, it is best to have artifact free data.
-Within FieldTrip you can choose to do visual/manual or automatic artifact detection and rejection.
+Prior to the analyses explained in any of the other tutorials, it is best to have artifact free data.
+Within FieldTrip you do either visual (or manual) and/or automatic artifact detection and rejection.

-For a successful analysis of EEG or MEG signals, “clean” data is required.
-That means that you should try to reduce variance in the data due to factors unrelated to your experimental conditions.
-One of the factors that is difficult to control for is the presence of artifacts in the data.
-These artifacts can be physiological or the result of the acquisition electronics.
-The strongest physiological artifacts stem from eye blinks, eye movements and head movements.
+Artifact rejection aims to reduce variance in the data due to factors unrelated to your experimental conditions.
+The artifacts in your data can either be physiological or the result of the acquisition electronics.
+The strongest physiological artifacts in EEG and MEG stem from eye blinks, eye movements and head movements.
 Muscle artifacts from swallowing and neck contraction can be a problem as well.
 An example of artifacts related to the electronics are ‘SQUID jumps’ or spikes.

 Of course it is best to try to avoid those artifacts in the first place.
-For instance, you might give your test-subjects some well-defined time interval between the trials in which they are allowed to blink, but ask them to withold blinks in the time intervals of interest.
+For instance, you might give your research participants some well-defined time interval between the trials in which they are allowed to blink, but ask them to withhold blinks in the time intervals of interest.
 Sooner or later, however, you would like to go through the data and make sure artifacts are detected, removed or corrected.

 The functions ft_artifact_eog, ft_artifact_muscle and ft_artifact_jump are just wrappers around the ft_artifact_zvalue function with some default parameters set.
 Please look at that function if you want to know in detail how it works.